 Masters of Social Work - Simmons College, Boston, MA

-Jenna Lee Mathews, MSW, is a therapist at The Blue Bench, and provides individual and group therapy to survivors of sexual assault at the Central and Southeast offices.
+Jenna Lee Mathews, MSW, is the Intake Therapist at The Blue Bench where she provides intake, individual and group therapy services for survivors of sexual assault.
 She also recently completed Level I Training in Sensorimotor Psychotherapy.
 Jenna’s past experience has included individual and group counseling with college students and in hospital settings, as well as community partnership development in higher education.
 In addition to her clinical work, Jenna is also passionate about research, and has been involved in various projects that consider the impact of trauma on individuals and communities.

 Recipe for Self-Care:

 Jenna enjoys traveling, good food, and being in the sun, preferably with family, friends, and her puppy.

 Bachelor of Science in Human Services with Concentration in Mental Health Counseling - Metropolitan State University, Denver, CO